 The Year Two team are made up of:

 Bell class is located at the back of the school near the rear entrance to the school office.
 In the morning, children can come in through the main gate by the bike racks.
 They will need to travel round the back of Hubble and Archimedes classrooms and then it is the third classroom along.
-At the end of the day, parents can collect the children from outside the classroom and gain access to the school through the same gate.
+At the end of the day, parents can collect the children from outside the same gate at the designated pick up zone B.

 If you have any questions please do not hesitate to come and speak to one of us.